gnavarro77/angular-shiro/README.md

 ## Authorization

-The authorization support is based on the same [elements of Authorization](http://shiro.apache.org/authorization.html#Authorization-ElementsofAuthorization) of [Apache Shiro](http://shiro.apache.org/).
+The authorization support is based on the same [elements of Authorization](http://shiro.apache.org/authorization.html#Authorization-ElementsofAuthorization) as [Apache Shiro](http://shiro.apache.org/).

 You can perform authorization can be done in 2 ways :